ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi connection-detach-network CONNECTION_ID --network NETWORK_ID`

-- `CONNECTION_ID`: The unique identifier of the cloud connection.
+- `CONNECTION_ID`: The unique identifier of the cloud connection

 **Options**

-- `-network`: The unique identifier (network ID) of the network.
+- `-network`: The unique identifier (network ID) of the network
+- `json`: Format output in JSON

 ---